kubernetes/community/contributors/design-proposals/node/sysctl.md

 Some real-world examples for the use of sysctls:

-- PostgreSQL requires `kernel.shmmax` and `kernel.shmall` (among others) to be set to reasonable high values (compare [PostgresSQL Manual 17.4.1.
+- PostgreSQL requires `kernel.shmmax` and `kernel.shmall` (among others) to be set to reasonable high values (compare [PostgreSQL Manual 17.4.1.
 Shared Memory and Semaphores](http://www.postgresql.org/docs/9.1/static/kernel-resources.html)).
   The default of 32 MB for shared memory is not reasonable for a database.
 - RabbitMQ proposes a number of sysctl settings to optimize networking: https://www.rabbitmq.com/networking.html.